vswanlund/vswanlund.github.io/tag-mobile-sdks/android/start.md

 # Initialize the SDK

 You need to initialize PowaTag SDK before you can use it.
-Add a call to `PowaTagSdk.initializeSdk` from onCreate in Application or Activity:
+Add a call to `PowaTagKit.initializeSdk` from onCreate in Application or Activity:

     @Override
     public void onCreate(Bundle savedInstanceState) {